How much horsepower and torque will I get out of your Phase Kits?

 Will these packages void my truck's Powertrain Warranty?

 Technically, you're protected under the Magnuson-Moss Warranty Act in that your dealership would need to prove that your tuning or performance parts directly caused a given part to fail in a court of law, but out in the real world, things can go sideways in one hell of a hurry.
 For that reason, we here at Stage 3 tell you straight up that using these packages is a "de facto" void of your Ford factory powertrain warranty.
 If you're concerned at all about warranty issues or fighting your dealership or Ford itself for a claim, you can invest in one of our own aftermarket Powertrain Warranties.
-Our warranties are available as both a 5-year/60,000 mile or a 6-year/100,000 mile warranty.
+Our warranties are available as a 2-year/24,000 mile, a 5-year/60,000 mile, or a 6-year/100,000 mile warranty.
 These warranties from Stage 3 cover your truck after it's been tuned by 5-Star and even considers a ton of your truck's modifications, so that you can get a huge increase in power while still being protected if the worst happens.
 You can read all about our warranties over on our dedicated warranty page.